 Oftentimes, people will let their families know who their executor will be and where they plan on keeping their will.
 This will make their will easily accessible upon their death.
 Unfortunately, this isn’t always the case.
 In fact, family members may not know where their loved one’s will is, or if they even created a will at all.

 In such cases, it is important that family members initiate a will search.
 This is the first step in the probate process.
 It is important that all options for trying to find a loved one’s will are exhausted.
 This will help you ensure that families follow their wishes if they left a will behind.
 The will search can also help definitively determine if someone died intestate (without a will).
 If an individual dies intestate, this often results in a long, drawn-out probate process.
 The court will have to assign an executor and divide the deceased person’s assets in accordance with state intestacy laws.

 This makes it crucial that you do everything you can to see if your loved one left behind a will, as a will can make the process of settling their estate much easier.
 Yet, if you don’t know where your loved one kept their will, or if they even created a will at all, how do you know where to look for one?
 If you need help in finding out if a will exists, there are steps that can help you locate it.

-Keep reading for a look at steps that you can take to find a deceased person’s will.
+Keep reading for steps that you can take to find a deceased person’s will

 Check the Deceased Person’s Home